KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 #### Default Namespaces

-When you create or update resources using `kubectl` without specifying a namespace, Kubernetes uses the `default` namespace.

 After a Kubernetes cluster is created, you can find these pre-created namespaces:

 -   `default`: The default namespace for objects with no other namespace specified.